18F/join.tts.gsa.gov/pages/positions/oa-contract-specialist.md

 {% if page.state != 'upcoming' %}
   {{ page.org }} is hiring for GS-{{ page.gs_level }} - {{ page.role_name }}.
 This page contains information related to the role as well as a link to submit your
   application.
-Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more about the application process. **Please note we will be reviewing applications on a rolling basis so we encourage candidates to apply as soon as possible for consideration.**
+Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more about the application process. **Please note we will be reviewing applications on a rolling basis so we encourage candidates to apply as soon as possible for consideration.
+In addition to applying via USAJobs, candidates should also send a copy of their resume to JoinTTS@gsa.gov for consideration.**
 {% endif %}

 **Location:**